What are the Building Blocks of Embark’s Culture?

-At Embark, we don’t mind being an outlier on the accounting industry’s bell curve.
+At Embark, we don’t mind being an outlier on the financial advisory industry’s bell curve.
 In fact, we prefer to be a standard deviation or two away from the mean, especially with our unique culture, spirit, and perspective.
-We happen to think the accounting world could use a few more Embarks – proudly being a square peg in an industry of round holes – but, then again, we might be a bit biased.
+We happen to think the financial advisory world could use a few more Embarks – proudly being a square peg in an industry of round holes – but, then again, we might be a bit biased.

 Embark’s culture is what separates it from the industry, absorbing the best traits we see in firms around us while rejecting most of the stereotypical, static, and homogeneous cultural traits that accounting can unfortunately be synonymous with.
 This a la carte approach allows us to marry the unique qualities and gifts of our team with the very best aspects of accounting culture, creating a truly special organization that sticks out like a sore thumb – in the best of ways – from the industry.

 As much as we value our relationships with our public accounting colleagues, we can’t help but feel a sense of relief from our perch on the outside looking in.
 Between their immense turnover rates, minimal training, long and arduous hours, and the inevitable incongruencies between work and personal lives, we can’t say we’re surprised when we find talented, motivated people looking to see what’s beyond the vast public accounting wall.

 Of course, as you might have known already, the accounting grass isn't always greener on the other side.
 When people look for something other than the often confining world of public accounting, they run into the open arms of industry accounting to only find the experience more than a bit sobering.
 As many are dismayed to discover, the repetitive nature of industry positions can make even the most enthusiastic and open-minded feel robotic at times, a production worker on a financial assembly line that can lack fresh challenges and room to stretch accounting muscles.